ncasuk/faampy/docs/recipe/recipes_02_post_flight_analysis.rst

 Recipe - Post Flight Analysis
 =============================

-This is an example for what the post flight analysis for typical chemistry FAAM flight could look like.
+This is an example for what the post flight analysis for a typical FAAM chemistry flight could look like.

 The data we are using are from the "Into the Blue" flight b991 on the 24th October 2016.
-This flight took us up and down the west coast between Morecambe and Wales and "plumes" were sampled, that originated from the Manchester/Liverpool area.
+This flight took us up and down the west coast between Morecambe and Wales.
+On that stretch some "plumes" were sampled, that originated from the Manchester/Liverpool area.

 .. image:: ./img/b991_flight_track.png

-.. warning:: All the provided chemistry data are preliminary and uncalibrated.
-Therefore the data are not suitable for scientific analysis.
+.. warning:: All the provided chemistry data in the example dataset are preliminary and uncalibrated.
+Therefore the data are not suitable for scientific publication.

 FAAM Dataset